pulkitaggarwl/github-actions/aks-deploy/README.md

 - `AKS_CLUSTER_NAME` – **Required**
 - `DOCKER_REGISTRY_URL` – **Required**
-- `DOCKER_USERNAME` – **Required** for private registry or if trust has not been established with AKS.
+- `DOCKER_USERNAME` – **Optional** if private registry or if trust has been established with AKS.
 This is the username used to log in to your Docker registry.
 - `CONTAINER_IMAGE_NAME` – **Required**
 - `CONTAINER_IMAGE_TAG` – **Optional** - ( default value =  "latest").
 - `HELM_RELEASE_NAME` - **Optional** ( default value =  "aks-deploy").